-We generated classifiers using multiple machine learning methods, including CART (Breiman et al. 1984), C4.5 (Quinlan 1993), SVM with gaussian kernels (Joachims 1998), random forests (Breiman 2001), boosted decision trees (Friedman 2001), and regularized logistic regression (Fan et al. 2008).
+We generated classifiers using multiple machine learning methods, including CART (Breiman et al, 1984), C4.5 (Quinlan, 1993), SVM with gaussian kernels (Joachims, 1998), random forests (Breiman, 2001), boosted decision trees (Friedman, 2001), and regularized logistic regression (Fan et al, 2008).
 We used stratified cross-validation to divide the data into 5 folds to obtain training and testing sets.
-We further cross-validated each training set into 5 folds to optimize the parameters of the algorithm using grid search over a set of ranges.
-"Appendix 1" provides additional details the implementations.
+We further cross-validated each

 Table 1 shows the prediction quality for all of the machine learning algorithms we used, reported as the mean and standard deviation of performance over the test folds.
-We chose to measure quality using area under the receiver operator characteristic curve (AUC) as a single, concise statistic; we display full ROC curves in Fig. 7.
+We chose to measure quality using area under the receiver operator characteristic curve (AUC) as a single, concise statistic; we display full ROC curves in Figure 7.
 Each curve is a mean over the 5 folds, with 95% confidence intervals displayed as bars along the curves.
-We assessed statistical significance for the experiments in Table 1 using matched pairs t-tests; bold indicates algorithms whose result was not statistically significantly different from the best algorithm.
-In addition, we provide F-scores for all of our experiments in "Appendix 2".
-Note that no single machine learning method can be declared the winner across all experiments.
+We assessed statistical significance for the experiments in Table 1 using matched pairs t-tests; bold indicates algorithms whose result was not statistically significantly different from the best algorithm.3 In addition, we provide F-scores for all of our experiments in Appendix B. Note that no single machine learning method can be declared the winner across all experiments.